-The Angoumois grain moth is 1/2 inch long and pale yellow brown.
-It may be seen fluttering in the house.
+The Angoumois grain moth (Sitrotroga cerealella) is 1/2 inch long and pale yellow brown.
+It may be seen fluttering in the house, often around dusk.
 As with the weevils, the larval stage develops in whole kernels or caked grain.
+Interestingly, popcorn and decorative ear corn are common sources these moth infest.
 Barley, rye, corn, oats, rice and various other seeds can be infested.
-Decorative ear corn is a common source of the insect.
-The life cycle takes about 6 weeks.

 Call 1 (800) 263-5055

 TRUSTED PEST CONTROL PROVIDER TO THE AIR CANADA CENTRE (MLSE)